Longhorns747/Image-Compression/README.md

-An image compression program written in C# using the Singular Value Decomposition Algorithm.
+An image compression program using C# implementing the Singular Value Decomposition Algorithm.

 Saves images in a .ess container which holds a .jpeg file.